 - Complete a volunteer application that includes confidential felony and misdemeanor arrest/conviction information, permission to allow DCAC to request Child Abuse/Neglect Central Registry, DPS Criminal History Check, sex offender registry check, and a confidentiality agreement.

-- Attend a DCAC Volunteer Orientation
+- Attend a DCAC Volunteer Orientation and Tour

 - Complete and clear background checks for Child Abuse/Neglect Central Registry, DPS Criminal History, and national sex offender registry.